topquark22/morseR24/README.md

 For slave mode, wire pin D8 to ground.

-The serial monitor will display the characters as they are transmitted, as well as any speed and pause timing changes.
+The serial monitor will display the characters as they are output, as well as any speed and pause timing changes.

 ## Example circuits